 As of May 2020, I am Research Practice Lead for the University of Sheffield.
 This role involves the responsibility of promoting open, transparent, robust and reproducible research at the University.
 Read more on the Sheffield University website.

-From September 2022 I am also an Associate Director of the Research on Research Institute (RoRI).
+From September 2022 I am also a Senior Research Fellow of the Research on Research Institute (RoRI).
 The aim of this project, lead by James Wilsdon, is to “translate ideas and evidence into practical, real world solutions to improve research culture and systems”.

 I am the convenor of the UKRN Academy – a forum for doctoral students working on reproducibility and metascience projects – and Sheffield MetaNet a forum to support networking, exchange and collaboration between University of Sheffield researchers and professional staff involved in, or supportive of, metascience and research on research